bskinn/opan/doc/source/api/index.rst

 The full public API is delineated below.
 Cross-references to NumPy are displayed with the ``np`` package abbreviation.

 .. note::
-   Documented attributes, functions, methods, etc. named with a leading underscore are **NOT** formally part of the API.
+   Documented or undocumented attributes, functions, methods, etc. named with a leading underscore are **NOT** formally part of the
+   API.
 Their behavior may change without notice.

 |